izabera/bf/README.md

 ## BUGS ##

-It's extremely slow compared to anything that compiles to c or to assembly.
+It's extremely slow compared to anything that compiles to C or to assembly.

 That said, it's probably faster than many interpreters written in "faster" languages.